ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 Gets a specific merchant from a tenant.

 You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `get_specific_merchant()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
 The function itself requires a `merchant_id` as a parameter.
-If the `tenant_id` exists and has a merchant with the parameters `merchant_id` then a merchant object containing that merchant will be returned.
+If the `tenant_id` exists and has a merchant with the given `merchant_id` then a merchant object containing that specific merchant will be returned.
 Otherwise an error object is returned.

 ```python
 def get_specific_merchant(merchant_id)